£220,000 awarded for chronic pain after surgery

 During the course of that operation his spinal cord was injured and as a result he was rendered completely paraplegic.
-It took 24 hours for the problem to be recognized and accordingly the Claimant instructed solicitors to seek compensation on his behalf.
+It took 24 hours for the problem to be recognised and accordingly the claimant instructed solicitors to seek compensation on his behalf.

 This young man would require the use of a wheelchair at all times, would have significant care needs during the course of his life and that life expectancy had as a result of the negligence of the hospital staff been reduced by 10 years.

 The claim was agreed by the respective solicitors and the total compensation that was paid to this young man was in excess of £8 million of which £220,000.00 was for his pain and suffering and the rest would be cover the extensive and expensive care needs for the rest of his life.

 How can Quittance help?